 After you follow these steps, your users will see your domain in the Yahoo Authentication window instead of ours.

-- Sign into the Yahoo Developer Portal with a Yahoo ID.
+- Sign in to the Yahoo Developer Portal with the Yahoo ID that is associated with your verified developer account.

 - Create a new project to use the Contacts API.
 This account must have read access to Contacts.
 Also, we recommend that you check all the permissions under “OpenID Connect Permissions” if you intend to use the